Bronx Zoo: Gelada Reserve

 Gelada Reserve, originally called Baboon Reserve, opened in 1990.
 It is a two-acre recreation of the Ethiopian highlands which, at the time of its opening, was the largest primate exhibit in the United States.
 The exhibit's main features revolve around the zoo's troop of geladas such as artificial rocks and earthbanks, and displays about life in the highlands and the side-by-side evolution of humans and geladas.
 Visitors can watch the geladas from multiple viewpoints along with Nubian ibex and rock hyrax, all of which are mixed together in the hilly enclosure.
 An African village-styled café overlooks the exhibit.
 Baboon Reserve won the AZA Exhibit Award in 1991.
-In the fall of 2014, a male gelada was born at the zoo, the first in over 13 years.
+In the fall of 2014, a male gelada was born at the zoo, the first in over 13 years, and was the only zoo in the US to display them until the San Diego Zoo in 2017 received their gelada troop for their Africa Rocks exhibit.

+Before the late 1980s, this place replaced a lawn of aoudads.

 Himalayan Highlands

 Himalayan Highlands, which opened on June 27, 1986, recreates the Himalayas region of Asia.
 The exhibit is known for its highly naturalistic look and use of the hilly and rocky terrain found in that portion of the zoo.
 The stars of the exhibit are the zoo's multiple snow leopards.
 The exhibit also is home to red pandas and white-naped cranes.
 In 2006, the zoo brought in a male snow leopard named Leo from Pakistan after he was orphaned at around two months old.
 Leo sired a male cub on April 9, 2013.
 The cub is one of more than 70 snow leopards born at the zoo, which was the first U.S. zoo to exhibit the species in 1903.
 Leo later became a grandfather when his son sired a female cub in 2017.